Skip to content

 Step 3: Add manual instrumentation (optional)

-Auto-instrumentation provides basic telemetry, but custom business metrics require manual instrumentation with the OpenTelemetry SDK.
+Auto-instrumentation provides basic telemetry, but custom business metrics need manual instrumentation with the OpenTelemetry SDK.
 Add the API dependency and use @WithSpan annotations or the API directly.

 For detailed instructions on manual instrumentation, see the OpenTelemetry Java documentation.